x2od/campaign-member-status/README.md

 You have 2 options:

 1. For the purpose of the test, disable this functionality.
-You can accomplish this by adding `TriggerHandler.bypass('CampaignTriggerHandler` in your Apex Test set up.
+You can accomplish this by adding `TriggerHandler.bypass('CampaignTriggerHandler` in your Apex Test set up IF you're using the unpackaged (but available in this repository) trigger handler framework
 1. To actually see the records that Salesforce would create, you would need to have your test `@isTest(seeAllData=true)`.
 There are a lot of considerations with this approach, so please use wisely.

 # Pushing Code to a Sandbox